tmtxt/tmtxt.github.com/_posts/2018-05-05-solutions-to-the-sorting-with-1mb-ram-computer-problem.md

 ---

 > An interviewer once asked me this question.
 At first, I was a bit nervous and thought that this is
 > a very tricky question.
-It took me a while to figure out the solution and turned out this can be
+It took me a while to figure out the solution and turned out this could be
-> converted to a simpler algorithm we already learned in University.
+> converted to a simpler algorithm we had already learned in University.

 # Question